gjwgit/rattleng/assets/markdown/visual.md

 Rattle provides some of the visualisations commonly used by data scientists to gain initial insights into the data.
-The R code used to generate the examples here is captured and can be reviewed and saved to file via the **Script** tab.
+The R code used to generate the examples here is captured and can be reviewed and saved to file via the **Script** function.
 This will allow the code to be edited and extended to suit the data and to present the visualisations more creatively and expressively for your particular dataset.
 The Data Visualisation chapter of the [Data Science Desktop Survival Guide](https://survivor.togaware.com/datascience/data-visualisation.html) provides a detailed exploration of what is possible.